 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl.
-ISO 14001 and OHSAS 18001.
-B.13.2.
-Are procedures identified for training of monitoring personnel? /1/ DR ALBRAS - Alumínio Brasileiro S.A. is responsible for the project management and monitoring and reporting as well as for training of staff in the appropriate monitoring, measurement and reporting techniques including Spreadsheet ALBRAS MVP ОК B.13.3.
-Are procedures identified for emergency preparedness for cases where emergencies can cause unintended emissions? /1/ DR Not applicable ОК B.13.4.
-Are procedures identified for review of reported results/data? /1/ DR See B.13.1 OK B.13.5.
-Are procedures identified for corrective actions in order to provide for more accurate future monitoring and reporting? /1/ DR See B.13.1 ОК C. Duration of the Project/ Crediting Period It is assessed whether the temporary boundaries of the project are clearly defined.
+Final Concl. monitoring, measurement and reporting techniques including Spreadsheet ALBRAS MVP B.13.3.
+Are procedures identified for emergency preparedness for cases where emergencies can cause unintended emissions? /1/ DR Not applicable OK B.13.4.
+Are procedures identified for review of reported results/data? /1/ DR See B.13.1 ОК B.13.5.
+Are procedures identified for corrective actions in order to provide for more accurate future monitoring and reporting? /1/ DR See B.13.1 OK C. Duration of the Project/ Crediting Period It is assessed whether the temporary boundaries of the project are clearly defined.
 C.1.1.
 Are the project's starting date and operational lifetime clearly defined and evidenced? /1/ DR The project starting date is 01 May 2005 with an expected lifetime of 20 years.
 OK C.1.2.
 Is the start of the crediting period clearly defined and reasonable? /1/ DR A fixed 10-years crediting period was selected, starting on 1 January 2008.
-CL 10 OK
+However, in order to comply with the Brazilian DNA and CDM requirements, this starting date is considered not adequate, DNV request to adjust it.
+CL 10 OK D. Environmental Impacts